Mods are a system. Track and upgrade them like one

 Foundations

-Build log systems, order, supporting mods, and maintenance-first decisions.
+Build-log systems, order, supporting mods, and maintenance-first decisions.

 How do you track car mods properly?
 (Build log guide)